daichong98/CellNura/README.md

   <img width="600" height="800" alt="model" src="https://github.com/user-attachments/assets/8326ca63-2864-434c-ad59-d4eb6d2bf746" />

 (a) Preprocessing Module.
 Raw histopathology images are first processed by a nuclear segmentation network to delineate nuclear boundaries and extract individual nucleus instances, yielding high-quality nuclear masks and cropped patches that serve as the input for downstream analysis. (b) Classification Module.
-For each segmented nucleus, CellMaskNet constructs a multi-source representation by combining four complementary groups of features: Context-aware Appearance Features (CAF) obtained via cross-scale co-attention between tile-level and nucleus-level representations, Morphological Structure Features (MSF) derived from contour-based morphometric descriptors, Chromatin Distribution Features (CDF) capturing intra-nuclear and perinuclear chromatin distribution through multi-scale annular sampling, and Microenvironment Graph Features (MGF) modeling local tissue topology using a GAT.
+For each segmented nucleus, CellNura constructs a multi-source representation by combining four complementary groups of features: Context-aware Appearance Features (CAF) obtained via cross-scale co-attention between tile-level and nucleus-level representations, Morphological Structure Features (MSF) derived from contour-based morphometric descriptors, Chromatin Distribution Features (CDF) capturing intra-nuclear and perinuclear chromatin distribution through multi-scale annular sampling, and Microenvironment Graph Features (MGF) modeling local tissue topology using a GAT.
 These features are concatenated and fed into a multilayer perceptron classifier, which is trained with a cross-entropy loss to achieve accurate and robust nuclear cell type classification.

 ## Pipeline Overview